-Ituran Location and Control Ltd.'s (ITRN) Co-CEO Eyal Sheratzky on Q3 2020 Results - Earnings Call Transcript

 Eli Kamer - Executive Vice President and Chief Financial Officer

-Udi Mizrahi - Deputy Chief Executive Officer International Operation and VP of Finance
+Udi Mizrahi - Deputy Chief Executive Officer International Operation and Vice President of Finance

 Conference Call Participants